-Big Bend National Park is located at the northern end of the Chihuahuan desert.
-Since most of the Chihuahuan desert is located in Mexico, Big Bend represents the largest protected portion of the Chihuahuan desert in the United States.
-The preservations resulting from its national park status have allowed Big Bend to remain one of the most pristine examples of America's Chihuahuan desert.
-As such, it has been designated a Chihuahuan Desert Biosphere Reserve.
+Big Bend National Park is located at the northern end of the Chihuahuan Desert.
+Since most of the Chihuahuan Desert is located in Mexico, Big Bend represents the largest protected portion of the Chihuahuan Desert in the United States.
+The protections resulting from its national park status have allowed Big Bend to remain one of the most pristine examples of America's Chihuahuan Desert.
+As such, it has been designated the Big Bend Biosphere Region.